inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 Impact Analysis
 ...............

 The impact function (:guilabel:`&Might`) will spatially combine the hazard and exposure input layers in order to postulate what the impacts of the hazard will be on the exposure infrastructure or people.
 By selecting a combination from the “In the event of” and “How many” combo boxes, an appropriate set of impact functions will be listed in the “Might” combo box.

 Impact scenarios are predefined depending on what the decision-maker is looking for.
-For our flood analysis in Jakarta, we only have on predefined impact function which asks: **In case of flood event, how many buildings might be temporarily closed?** As we see on the previous step, this is filled automatically by default in the InaSAFE panel dock as soon as the hazard [**flood**] and exposure [**buildings**] layers are entered correctly.
+For our flood analysis in Jakarta, we only have on predefined impact function which asks: **In case of flood event, how many buildings might be temporarily closed?** As we see on the previous step, this is filled automatically by default in the |project_name| panel dock as soon as the hazard [**flood**] and exposure [**buildings**] layers are entered correctly.

 The Results section
 ...................

 Now that we have our two input layers and that we know what impacts we would like to assess, click on the :guilabel:`Run` button at the bottom to start the impact analysis.
 At the end of the process, figures will be shown in the :guilabel:`Results` section, a new layer will be added in the QGIS layer panel representing the result of the impact function, and the map will differentiate affected and non-affected building.

 .. image:: ../static/tutorial/021.png
    :align: center